-Nowadays, voice search is commonplace.
-People are using home-based devices like Amazon Alexa & Google Home, and they’re using cell phones.
-That’s right, our phones are armed with options for Voice Search apps‘.
+Nowadays, speaking to do a search is commonplace.
+People are using home-based devices like Amazon Alexa, Google Home, or their cell phones to do it.
+That’s right, our phones can be set up with an app’ for Voice Search.
 And so the question business owners should be asking is, “are we prepared for Voice Search?”
-Admittedly old school about search, even I have given in to that Google Voice Search mic’ set up on my cell phone.
-Note: in doing so, I allow Google to identify my location so that it can better answer questions with localized search results.

-So what does a business do?
-We’ll cover what’s necessary as well as Amazon Alexa, Apple Siri and Google Home or Google Voice Search for you below!
+What does a business need to know?
+We’ll cover what’s necessary as well as Amazon Alexa, Apple Siri, and Google Home (or Google Voice Search) for you in what follows below!

-If you haven’t optimized your business for voice-driven searches, including locally-driven “near me” searches, it’s time to get into it.
-In looking at how you optimize for voice & “near me” searches, we need to look at the importance of website content and also at Fundamental Local SEO.
-Research shows “near me” search growth at over 1,000% in the last 5 years, including for phrases like “contractor near me” or “store open near me now”.
+If you haven’t optimized your business for voice-driven searches, including locally-driven “near me” searches, it is time to get into it.
+In looking at how you optimize for voice & “near me” searches, we need to look at the importance of website content and also at other elements (i.e. enhanced listings) of Fundamental Local SEO.
+Research shows “near me” search growth at over 1,000% in the last 5 years, including phrases like “contractor near me” or “chinese food near me”.

 It starts with content: what is your target consumer’s intent and are you ready for them?
 We recently wrote on the subject here, “DOES YOUR CONTENT MEET YOUR TARGET CONSUMER INTENT ONLINE?” in order to get business owners thinking about their content.
 Using content to meet target market searches.
 To use a Google recommended strategy, it’s a matter of anticipating micro-moments and having published content that supports them.
-Google actually introduced the concept of micro-moments broken down into I-want-to-know, I-want-to-go, I-want-to-do and I-want-to-buy moments in order to remind, if not warn, marketers to think about addressing intent with their content.
+Google actually introduced the concept of micro-moments broken down into I-want-to-know, I-want-to-go, I-want-to-do, and I-want-to-buy moments in order to remind business marketers to think about addressing ‘intent’ with their content.

 As locally driven business owners, we need to think more specifically: what do they want to learn about my products or services?
 Under what circumstances do they want to learn about them?
-What are they doing with our products or services (e.g. Home Inspection, Home Edition, Insurance, MRI, Rehabilitation)?
-Would education and/or instruction, maybe even ‘how-to’ content support them or entrust us as the right resource for them?
+What are they doing with our products or services (e.g. Home Inspection, Home Addition, Liability Insurance, MRI, Rehabilitation)?
+Would education and/or instruction, maybe even ‘how-to’ content support them or build trust as the right resource for them?

-So PLEASE consider, in terms of content, are the answers to their questions available on your website?
-Do you reinforce in your listings and/ or your social media where possible?
+Consider, are the answers to their questions available on my web presence?
+Do you reinforce this information through your listings and/or your social media vis posts when/where possible?